Two Row Wampum Treaty: Interpretations of the treaty

 Supporters of the Two Row Wampum Treaty note that it conveys a respect for the laws of nature and thus an obligation for ecological stewardship.
 The treaty has been cited as an inspiration to clean up polluted waters such as Onondaga Lake and the Mohawk River.
 "Water is sacred, like all parts of creation," said Freida Jacques, an Onondaga Clanmother.
 "All life relies on it.
 It has a sacred duty, given to it by the Creator, to give all creation clean, fresh water."

+The Two Row Wampum Flag, whose design is based off the original wampum belt, has been adopted as a modern symbol by supporters of the Treaty and its values.